 This 61.5km² National Park is full of 'must see places'.
 It's an hour from the Tweed but well worth the drive - perfect for a day trip!
 Stroll to Goomoolahra Falls or head over to 'Best of All Lookout' for spectacular views, on a clear day you can even see Byron Bay.
 If you are a keen walker, we suggest the 'Warrie Circuit' which is a 17km return track, if you are after a walk filled with stunning views, waterfalls and waterholes this is the track for you.
 'Natural Bridge' is also must see!
 It's a family friendly walk where you'll come across large Strangler Fig trees.
 If you've never seen these giants of the forest, you're in for a treat.
 Natural Bridge also features a picturesque rock formation, formed by the force of the waterfall over the basalt cave where glow worms can be visible at night.
 After all of your exploring, you can treat yourself to a stop at The Fudge Shop for delicious fudge and coffee and you can even pick up a little souvenir to take home.

-Raining outside and need something to do?
+Raining or cold outside and need something to do?
 How about a trip to the movies?
 Located in Tweed City is Hoyts Cinema, a six-screen movie theatre that is jam-packed with current blockbusters!
-For the luxurious movie watchers, there are even recliners available (at an extra cost)
+For the luxurious movie watchers, there are even recliners available (at an extra cost).

 Credit: @dawnupontheworld Nolan White Photography